msa-em/cell-browser/12_discussion.md

 To test this, Barkley replicated an experiment that reported images without numerical results.
 The original study showed apparent ER remodelling in reovirus-infected cells expressing mCherry-KDEL.
 In replication attempts, Barkley observed ER remodelling in cells expressing mCherry-KDEL in the absence of reovirus.
-This suggests that experimental artifacts from the mCherry-ER reporters could have been misinterpreted as an outcome of reovirus infection.
+This suggests that experimental artifacts from mCherry-ER reporters could have been misinterpreted as an outcome of reovirus infection.
-It is not clear that reovirus affects ER morphology, certainly not to the extent of fragmentation, collapse, and aggregation as originally described.
+Otherwise, it is not clear that reovirus affects ER morphology, certainly not to the extent of fragmentation, collapse, and aggregation as originally described.
-This interpretation challenges the claim of reovirus-induced ER remodelling [@doi:10.1128/mBio.01253-18], but it is uniquely open to public scrutiny.
+This conclusion challenges the claim of reovirus-induced ER remodelling [@doi:10.1128/mBio.01253-18], but it is uniquely open to public scrutiny.

 There are at least ten examples of objective representative image selection [@doi:10.1109/BIP60195.2023.10379342], yet there is no consensus because of challenges in defining what is typical in a set (https://doi.org/10.1016/s0006-3495(99)77379-0).
 The task of image selection remains unsuitable for computer algorithms because the output is subjective and context-dependent.